Geraldton Buccaneers: SBL / NBL1 West

-In 2011, the Buccaneers missed the finals for the first time since 1998.
+In 2011, the Buccaneers men missed the finals for the first time since 1998.
 They missed the finals again in 2012 before returning to form in 2013 with a playoff appearance.
 In 2014, the Buccaneers claimed their first minor premiership since 2000 with a 19–7 record and went on to reach their first SBL Grand Final since 2001.
 In the grand final, they were defeated 99–83 by the East Perth Eagles.
 The Buccaneers had now won just the one championship from six grand final appearances.

 In 2018, the Buccaneers finished the regular season in first place with a 23–3 record.
 It also marked the team's best regular-season record since 2001, when they finished second at 24–2.
 They went on to lose to the eighth-seeded Rockingham Flames in the quarter-finals.
 In 2019, the Buccaneers finished the regular season in third place with a 19–7 record, and after two three-game playoff series, they reached the SBL Grand Final.
-In the grand final, the Buccaneers defeated the Joondalup Wolves 92–80 to win their second championship behind grand final MVP Liam Hunt.
+In the grand final, the Buccaneers defeated the Joondalup Wolves 92–80 to win their second championship.

 In 2021, the SBL was rebranded as NBL1 West.

 In 2022, the Buccaneers reached their eighth grand final, where they were defeated by the Rockingham Flames 91–79.
 They returned to the grand final in 2023, where they won their third championship with an 86–80 win over the Joondalup Wolves.
 In 2024, the Buccaneers finished the regular season in first place with a 20–2 record but went on to lose in the preliminary final to the Willetton Tigers.
 In 2025, the Buccaneers reached the NBL1 West Grand Final, where they defeated the Warwick Senators 81–78 to win their fourth championship.
 At the 2025 NBL1 National Finals, the Buccaneers reached the championship game, where they lost 86–67 to the Canberra Gunners.
+In 2026, the Buccaneers finished the regular season in first place with an 18–3 record and went on to reach the NBL1 West Grand Final.
+In the grand final, the Buccaneers were defeated 66–62 by the Flames.

+Women's team return

+The Buccaneers women's team will make a return to the NBL1 West in 2027.
+After years of advocacy for the return of a women's team, it was officially announced in September 2026 that the Buccaneers women would enter the 2027 NBL1 West season.